fermyon/developer/content/spin/upgrade.md

 $ spin --version
 ```

-You can compare the output of the above command with the version listed by the [latest](https://github.com/fermyon/spin/releases/latest) tag endpoint, in the [Spin GitHub repository](https://github.com/fermyon/spin).
+To find out if an upgrade is available, compare this version with the [latest release version](https://github.com/fermyon/spin/releases/latest) listed in the Spin GitHub repository.

 ## Upgrade Spin Version